 Ding ding ding: That’s right!
 Your return would have been as advertised: 10% a year for 10 years.

 But here’s the catch: No one invests that way!
-It’s antiquated… Folks that invest that way – I’ll give you my Netflix password for your Blockbuster card.
+It’s antiquated… If you are one of the folks that invest that way – I’ll give you my Netflix password for your Blockbuster card.

 No one buys long-term investments and holds them for the long term.

 That would be silly!

 On average, we only hold long-term investments for two to three years, and then we get distracted by the next hot investment.